cetmus/aPhyloGeo/paper/paper.md

 * The first block (the light blue color) is responsible for creating the trees based on the climate data - performs the function of input parameter validation (see YAML file) and using Neighbor-joining algorithm (see [@gascuel2006neighbor]).
 * The second block (the dark yellow color) is responsible for creating the trees based on the genetic data - performs the function of input parameter validation (see YAML file).
 * The third block (the light green color) allows the comparaison between the phylogenetic trees (i.e., with genetic data) and the climatic trees - denoted phylogeography step using Least Square distance (see \autoref{eq:ls} and [@felsenstein1997alternating]).
+The phylogeographic step examines how patterns of divergence within species coincide with geographic features, such as climatic features.

 \begin{equation}\label{eq:ls}
 ls(T_1, T_2) = \sum_{1 \le i \le j \le n} \lvert \delta(i,j) - \xi(i,j) \rvert